pusher/websockets-from-scratch-tutorial/README.md

-# Websockets From Scratch
+# WebSockets From Scratch

 I have been at Pusher for almost 6 months and, mainly working on customer-facing developer work, parts of our deeper infrastructure have seemed a bit of a black box to me.
-Pusher, an API that lets you send realtime data from server to client or from client to client, has the websockets protocol at its core.
+Pusher, an API that lets you send realtime data from server to client or from client to client, has the WebSocket protocol at its core.
 I was aware of how the HTTP protocol worked, but not WebSocket - aside from the fact it lets you do some nifty realtime stuff.

 Therefore I decided to dig a little deeper and try to build a WebSocket server from scratch - and by 'scratch', I mean using only Ruby's built-in libraries.
 This blog post is to partly share what I've learnt and partly act as a tutorial, given that I couldn't find many that would lead me through the process step-by-step.
 That said, there were plenty of awesome resources for getting to grips on the matter, such as on [Mozilla](https://developer.mozilla.org/en-US/docs/WebSockets/Writing_WebSocket_servers) and this post from [Armin Ronacher](http://lucumr.pocoo.org/2012/9/24/websockets-101/).

-This guide is aimed at people who are new to WebSockets, or just wish to know more about what's under the hood.
+This guide is aimed at people who are new to WebSocket, or just wish to know more about what's under the hood.
 What I'll cover, in around 100 lines of Ruby, is:

 * The HTTP handshake that initiates a WebSocket connection.
 * Listening to messages on the server.